sylvainhalle/PaperShell/Readme.md

 - A very advanced Makefile (by [Chris Monson](https://github.com/shiblon/latex-makefile)) taking care of the compilation/cleaning process
-- A `.gitignore` file suitable for a LaTeX project
+- A `.gitignore` file suitable for a single-document LaTeX project

 Using this template, switching a paper from any stylesheet to any other simply amounts to selecting one line to de-comment in the main, `paper.tex`